 We just drove by Den Hague so I won’t be able to offer much tips here, but we stopped by the beach town of Scheveningen.
 The perfect place to unwind and watch a sunset!

 It has a lovely boardwalk and is full of great bars and cafes.
 You can even get on the ferris wheel and enjoy the views from top!
 Sadly, the day we visited, it was chilly and so darn windy.
 We stopped by for a few minutes and literally ran back to the car before we froze in that chilly weather.

-On our way from Giethoorn, we stopped by this medieval town for a cup of coffee.
+While driving back from Giethoorn, we stopped by this medieval town for a cup of coffee.
 It is a lovely town and is perfect for those interested in enjoying a walk through a historic center away from the crowds.
 Most of the appeal of Amersfoort is taking it easy in its cozy cafes and strolling along its cozy canals.